 My kindergarten teacher said the same thing about me!
 She tried to claim I had poor fine motor skills, even though I could use scissors at home just fine.
 Turns out the scissors at school were so dull and loose, you couldn’t cut play-dough with them.

-LookingGlass Premium Member about 2 years ago
+LookingGlass Premium Member over 2 years ago

 Not only Harvard, but Princeton & Yale – also!!!